kliu57/go-go-web/README.md

    `git clone https://github.com/kliu57/go-go-web.git`

    `cd go-go-web`

+3. Install the tomlkit package
+   `pip install tomlkit`

-3. Check that you have the latest version of the app.
+4. Check that you have the latest version of the app.

    `python convert.py --version`